Tiger Cloud: Performance, Scale, Enterprise

 Hypertable structure

 Each hypertable is partitioned into child hypertables called chunks.
 Each chunk is assigned a range of time, and only contains data from that range.
-If the hypertable is also partitioned by space, each chunk is also assigned a subset of the space values.

 The following figure shows the difference in structure between a relational table and a hypertable: